JohannLai/response-time/README.md

 app.listen({ port: 8000 });
 ```

-If you need response high resolution in nano time, set hrtime option to true, but you `must` setf `--allow-hrtime ` flag when you run your deno app:
+If you need response high resolution in nano time, set `hrtime` option to true, but you `must` set `--allow-hrtime ` flag when you run your deno app:
 ```ts
 app.use(responseTime({ hrtime: true }));
 ```